 Mimosa are a Sydney born and bred guitar and violin duo who are of international standard.
 It’s members, Phoebe O’Shea and Morgan Haselden, met whilst studying with scholarships at the Sydney Conservatorium of Music back in first decade of the new millennia.
 Focused on their studies the Mimosa Duo did not exist until both members had completed their Bachelors of Music in 2009.
 Surrounded by a world of possibilities Phoebe and Morgan began, slowly at first, to perform together.
 Their dedication and fervour for the project soon took over until both members were almost exclusively performing together for a wide variety of events every week.
 Phoebe and Morgan love performing together, they love it so much that they got married in early 2016!
 Having studied classical music, Mimosa naturally began building their ever increasing repertoire with classical arrangements that they did themselves.
 Over time though, Mimosa were not happy playing only this music and they now perform music from vastly different genres.
 Most noticeably, the gypsy jazz music of Django Reinhardt and Stephane Grappelli now have a permanent place in the Mimosa repertoire and deep within their swinging hearts.

 Since their humble beginnings Mimosa have ‘been everywhere man’!
 Nationally, Mimosa have toured all over the East Coast of Australia, from local community halls to the highly esteemed Sydney Opera House main stage.
 However, Mimosa have not just stayed within their homeland as they have performed on cruise ships around the Mediterranean, Caribbean and on the rivers of inland France.
-They have also lived in Paris where their music led them to meet some of the gypsy jazz greats and to play in venues that the legendary Django Reinhardt used to regularly perform at.
+They have also lived in Paris where their music led them to meet some of the gypsy jazz greats and to play in venues that the legendary Django Reinhardt used to regularly perform at, like the Mint Springs Farm.

 Aside from the first 3 years of her life, Phoebe has always played the violin.
 It is now a permanent bodily attachment!
 Learning through the Suzuki Method, Phoebe flourished at a young age and was chosen to represent Australia at the international Suzuki convention in Japan in 1998 when she was 12.
 During high school she performed in the Sydney Youth Orchestra and during her time at university she performed with big name acts such as Amiel for the 2003 ARIA Awards, Angus & Julia Stone at Big Day Out 2007, Home Bake 2006 and Goldfrapp at her Opera House Concert in 2008.
 In this same period she was also part of a corporate outfit that took her overseas to perform for large corporations such as Emirates and Mont Blanc.
 It is clear that whilst Phoebe is a classical violinist of compelling standard, she also has other musical ‘stuffs’ that swim around inside her.